 Homeroom teachers develop re-examination plans and organize review sessions for students; grade groups coordinate with homeroom teachers to develop test questions for each subject; and carry out procedures in accordance with regulations.

-For students who have been guided and assisted but are still not qualified to complete the class program, depending on the level of incompleteness in subjects, educational activities, the level of formation and development of certain qualities and abilities, teachers will make a list and report to the principal for evaluation and consideration, deciding whether or not to promote to the next grade.
+For students who have been guided and assisted but are still not qualified to complete the class program, depending on the level of incompleteness in subjects, educational activities, the level of formation and development of certain qualities and abilities, teachers will make a list and report to the principal for assessment and consideration, and decide whether or not to move up to the next grade.

 After conducting the re-inspection, the school will make a list to report to the Department of Education and Training, and at the same time update the data on the information portal and the digital Student Report Card data.

-Regarding the regulations on students' study time, the principal proactively arranges the school's plan, builds a flexible and suitable timetable, and conducts at least 7 periods per day, with 4 periods in the morning and 3 periods in the afternoon encouraged.
+Regarding the regulations on students' study time, the principal proactively arranges the school plan, builds a flexible and suitable timetable, and conducts at least 7 periods per day, with the recommendation of 4 periods in the morning and 3 periods in the afternoon.

 In addition to the 7 periods in the general education program each day, the school can develop a school program and plan to organize additional activities depending on the needs and abilities of the students and in agreement with the students' parents.

 After school each day, the school may plan after-school clubs for students until they are picked up.
-These plans must be approved by the appropriate authority before being implemented.
+These plans must be approved by the appropriate authority before they can be implemented.

-The school must ensure the following daily time frame: The first period in the morning starts from 7:30 a.m. onwards and no later than 7:45 a.m.; The first period in the afternoon starts no earlier than 1:30 p.m.
+The school must ensure the following daily schedule: The first period in the morning starts from 7:30 a.m. onwards and no later than 7:45 a.m.; The first period in the afternoon starts no earlier than 1:30 p.m.

 ATTENTION